powsybl/powsybl.github.io/docs/tutorials/afs/afs-tutorial.md

 In order to use AFS in your application, you will first need to add some dependencies to your project:
  - `powsybl-afs-core` to use the core API in your code
- - an actual implementation available at runtime: PowSyBl comes with `powsyl-afs-mapdb` for prototyping
+ - an actual implementation available at runtime: PowSyBl comes with `powsybl-afs-mapdb` for prototyping
  - basic file types defined as extensions of the core: `powsybl-afs-ext-base`.

 For instance, if you use maven, in the dependencies section: